SumoLogic/sumologic-documentation/docs/dashboards-new/panels/single-value-charts.md

 ## Sparkline

 The **Sparkline** option is available for metrics and logs queries.
-A log query requires your query to have a [timeslice] (../../../05Search/search-query-language/search-operators/timeslice.md "timeslice") operation and you will need to [sort] (../../../05Search/search-query-language/search-operators/sort.md "sort") the timeslice as part of the query for the sparkling to render correctly.
+A log query requires your query to have a [timeslice](../../search/search-query-language/search-operators/timeslice-joinresults.md) operation and you will need to [sort](../../search/search-query-language/search-operators/sort.md) the timeslice as part of the query for the sparkling to render correctly.